Go to All Blogs | Best time to visit Blogs | Costa Rica Birding Tours | All our birding tours

-We run our set departure birding tours to Costa Rica between January and March each year.
+We run our set departure, small group birding tours to Costa Rica between January and April each year.
 Some of the reasons for this are as follows:

 - This is the main dry season in Costa Rica.